Pope Francis Fights For Social Justice, Inspiring The Religious Left

 Since his papacy began in 2013, Pope Francis has spent a great deal of time fighting for social justice.
-Although the Catholic doctrine has very conservative views on subjects like birth control, homosexuality, and abortion, it also insists we must care for the most vulnerable in our society, including the sick and the poor.
-As a religious leader, Pope Francis has focused more on such aspects of the faith, rather than on casting judgement for issues of sexual morality.
+Although the Catholic doctrine has very conservative views on subjects like birth control, homosexuality, and abortion, it also insists that people must care for the most vulnerable in our society, including the sick and the poor.
+As a religious leader, Pope Francis has focused more on such aspects of the faith, rather than on casting judgment for issues of sexual morality.

 SOCIAL JUSTICE CATHOLICISM AT WORK..
 Pope Francis issues veiled warning about Donald Trump: 'Populism is evil' https://t.co/LLfCjelUpr